The Beep Test: Scores, Levels, and VO2 Max Estimation

 13.2 57.6

-The beep test provides a surprisingly accurate estimate of VO2 max.
-Research shows a correlation of r = 0.84 to 0.92 with laboratory-measured VO2 max, making it one of the best field tests available.
+The beep test provides a surprisingly accurate estimate compared to a VO2 max lab test.
+Research shows a correlation of r = 0.84 to 0.92 with laboratory-measured VO2 max, making it one of the best field tests available (Léger et al., 1988; Stickland et al., 2003).

 Beep Test vs. Cooper Test